Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Consensus Time

 The truncated power-law ensemble exhibits the strongest sensitivity to group sizes.
 Here, varying the exponent $\alpha$ changes both the tail weight and the truncated mean size $\langle n\rangle_N(\alpha)$; therefore the $\alpha$-dependence of $T_{\rm cons}$ reflects the combined effect of suppressing/allowing large hyperedges and changing $\langle n\rangle_N$.
 Heavy tails ($\alpha \le 2$) assign significant weight to very large hyperedges, which can align macroscopic fractions of the system in a single update, causing $T_{\rm cons}$ to saturate or grow sublogarithmically.
 Conversely, for lighter tails ($\alpha > 2$), the relevant moments are finite and the logarithmic scaling holds.
 As $\alpha \to \infty$, the size distribution becomes effectively 3-uniform, and the prefactor approaches the $n = 3$ limit, $B \to 2/3$.

-For fixed system size $N$, these dependencies are visualized in Fig.~4. $T_{\rm cons}$ decreases monotonically with increasing group size (uniform/geometric) and increases with the exponent $\alpha$ (power law), consistent with the shift of probability weight toward smaller hyperedges and the concomitant decrease of $\langle n\rangle_N(\alpha)$ for our truncation.
-The Monte Carlo data [Fig.~4(a)–(c)] closely match these analytical predictions.
+For fixed system size $N$, these dependencies are visualized in Fig.~\ref{fig:cons_time_noiseless_g}. $T_{\rm cons}$ decreases monotonically with increasing group size (uniform/geometric) and increases with the exponent $\alpha$ (power law), consistent with the shift of probability weight toward smaller hyperedges and the concomitant decrease of $\langle n\rangle_N(\alpha)$ for our truncation.
+The MC data [Fig.~\ref{fig:cons_time_noiseless_g}(a)–(c)] closely match these analytical predictions.
+The power-law result may also be reparametrized in terms of the moments of $P(n)$, as shown in Fig.~\ref{fig:app_powerlaw_moments} of Appendix~\ref{sub:subsub_pl}.
+This representation leads to the same qualitative conclusion: larger effective interaction sizes and broader tails are associated with faster consensus, although the detailed behavior is still governed by the full form of $P(n)$ rather than by these moments alone.

 When the initial condition is displaced by an $O(1)$ amount from the unstable fixed point, the dynamical bottleneck at $c=1/2$ is bypassed.
 Consequently, the mean consensus time is determined solely by the final approach to the absorbing boundary.
 To leading order, one recovers the logarithmic scaling of Eq.~\eqref{eq:T_logN_generic}, but with a prefactor that lacks the contribution from the unstable fixed point.
 This modified prefactor depends only on the statistics of the hyperedge sizes: